 With adjectives: powerful lion dangerous lion golden lion massive lion

-With verbs: a lion hunts a lion attacks a lion walks a lion roars
+With verbs: lion hunts lion attacks lion walks lion roars

 With nouns: lion heart lion family